Pautrik/AgileProductivity/README.md

 # Effectively
 A website for project and time schedule management.
 ## Setting up project with pre-built resources
-Clone this repository and navigate to the root of the project.
+Clone this repository and navigate to the directory called `pre-built` found within the root of the project.

 To host the the effectively website one needs to have the following programs installed:
 * Java Runtime Environment (version 11 or above)